Common Configuration (SIP)

 (Default = 50,000)

-"throttle_max_tps" Positive Integer A hard limit on the number of transactions which are permitted when computed as an average over throttle_average_secs seconds.
+throttle_max_tps Positive Integer Attribute A hard limit on the number of transactions which are permitted when computed as an average over throttle_average_secs seconds.

 A transaction in this context means the creation of a new instance as described for throttle_max_instances.